dbcli/pgcli/README.rst

 - Advanced code completion.
 - Both Emacs and Vi key bindings.
 (Similar to readline.)
 - Reverse and forward incremental search.
-- Both Python 3 and Python 2.7 support.
+- Runs on all Python versions from 2.6 up to 3.4.
 - Works well with Unicode double width characters.
 (Chinese input.)
 - Selecting text for copy/paste.
 (Both Emacs and Vi style.)
+- Multiple input buffers.
 - No global state.
+- Lightweight, the only dependencies are Pygments, six and wcwidth.
 - Code written with love.
 - Runs on Linux, OS X, OpenBSD and Windows systems.

 Feel free to create tickets for bugs and feature requests, and create pull requests if you have nice patches that you would like to share with others.

 About Windows support
 *********************